 The Nightmares Fear Factory is the oldest haunted house in North America in continuous operation.
 It’s said to be built in an old coffin factory where the owner was killed when crushed by a stack of coffins.
 Be prepared, this haunted house is not for the faint of heart or children.
 For teens, this is definitely one of the most fun things to do in Niagara Falls.

 The Niagara SkyWheel soars 175 feet above Niagara Falls and is one of the best places to take photos of the falls.
 The ride is slow and lasts for 8-12 minutes.
 The view of the falls is really quite different and kids love the experience.

 10. You Can Plan A Budget Vacation

 While Niagara Falls offers a few luxury options, there are plenty of budget hotels and deals to be had.
-Check out our Traveling Mom deals page for hotel options and head to Groupon.com to save money on restaurants and activities.
+Head to Groupon.com to save money on restaurants and activities.